developers of Burke Centre organized the community based on areas of

 There are five Neighborhoods: the COMMONS (6 Clusters/959 residences); the LANDINGS (11 Clusters/1,399 residents); the OAKS (16 Clusters/1,221 residences); the PONDS (14 Clusters/1,096 residences); and the WOODS (18 Clusters/1,187 residences).

 Each Neighborhood has one Trustee and two Trustees are elected At-Large.
-The Trustees and Cluster Committees are elected by the community annually.
+The Trustees and Cluster Committees are elected by the community every two years.
 Note: All other Burke Centre committees and task forces are appointed by the Board on an as-needed basis.

 In summary, Cluster Committees